bakerfugu/AnyCardAnyTable/README.md

 *name still tbd, I think I like TCART for "trading card augmented reality table" a bit better*

-**Play on a real table, with "real" cards, with all the conveniences of a digital card library.**
+**Play trading card games on a real table, with "real" cards, with all the conveniences of a digital card library.**

+(This doesn't work.
+Yet.
+Hopefully)

 The idea is to project card images onto pieces of white cardstock on a table, using a webcam above the table to track each card.
 Because the cards are managed digitally, it's easy to change decklists and use alternate card arts.
 In the future, features like computer-aided shuffling and searching can improve gameplay too!